ElinaValieva/file-uploader-downloader/README.md

 * delete all files DELETE `http://localhost:8083/api/delete/all`

 > You can use Postman for testing or working with service by using API

+### SOME MAGIC PROPERTY FOR DATABASE INITIALIZATION
+1. How to skip SQL errors (for example if user or for command "insert values" value already exists) `spring.datasource.continue-on-error=true`
+2. How to initialize our database on startup `spring.datasource.initialization-mode = always`